-If protect sensative data in accordance with FCS STO EXT.1 is selected the evaluator shall confirm the TSS desribes which data is protected via this mechanism and the selections within FCS STO EXT.1 that are leveraged.
+If protect sensative data in accordance with FCS\STO\EXT.1 is selected the evaluator shall confirm the TSS describes which data is protected via this mechanism and the selections within FCS\STO\EXT.1 that are leveraged.
 If mulitple selections are included the evaluator shall ensure the TSS describes which sensative data is captures by which selection.

-The evaluator shall confirm the operational quidance contains any instructions necessary configing the storage and protection of any sensative data.
+The evaluator shall confirm the operational guidance contains any instructions necessary configing the storage and protection of any sensative data.